vitalif/vitastor/docs/intro/quickstart.en.md

 - Get some SATA or NVMe SSDs with capacitors (server-grade drives).
 You can use desktop SSDs with lazy fsync, but prepare for inferior single-thread latency.
 Read more about capacitors [here](../config/layout-cluster.en.md#immediate_commit).
+- If you want to use HDDs, get modern HDDs with Media Cache or SSD Cache: HGST Ultrastar, Toshiba MG08, Seagate EXOS or something similar.
+If your drives don't have such cache then you also need small SSDs for journal and metadata (even 2 GB per 1 TB of HDD space is enough).
 - Get a fast network (at least 10 Gbit/s).
 Something like Mellanox ConnectX-4 with RoCEv2 is ideal.
 - Disable CPU powersaving: `cpupower idle-set -D 0 && cpupower frequency-set -g performance`.
 - [Install Vitastor packages](../installation/packages.en.md).